Mingun: Mingun Pahtodawgyi

-The Mingun temple is a monumental uncompleted stupa began by King Bodawpaya in 1790.
+The Mingun temple is a monumental uncompleted stupa begun by King Bodawpaya in 1790.
 It was not completed, due to an astrologer claiming that, once the temple was finished, the king would die.
 The completed stupa would have been the largest in the world at 150 m.
 Huge cracks are visible on the structure from the earthquake of 23 March 1839.
 Like many large pagodas in Myanmar, a pondaw paya or working model of the stupa can be seen nearby.

 King Bodawpaya also had a gigantic bell cast to go with his huge stupa, the Mingun Bell weighing 90 tons, and is today the largest ringing bell in the world.
 The weight of the bell in Burmese measurement, is 55,555 viss or peiktha (1 viss = 1.63 kg), handed down as a mnemonic "Min Hpyu Hman Hman Pyaw", with the consonants representing the number 5 in Burmese astronomy and numerology.